Scott Capurro: Career

 Capurro has been a frequent guest on the Sarah & Vinnie's Morning Show of Radio Alice 97.3FM KLLC San Francisco.
-He is also a regular panelist on the topical discussion series The Wright Stuff, hosted by his friend Matthew Wright.
+He was also a regular panelist on the topical discussion series The Wright Stuff, hosted by his friend Matthew Wright.

 Capurro is managed by comedy agency The Comedy Bar.

-From May to June 2008, he acted the role of Sammy in Joe DiPietro's play Fucking Men in London, England.
+From May to June 2008, Capurro acted the role of Sammy in Joe DiPietro's play Fucking Men in London, England.

-He has a husband named Edson, and lives in San Francisco.
-He spends most of his time abroad in England, and tours consistently.
+On the reaction to his work, Capurro said: